 Therefore, if you own a business, you will always want to make sure that these reviews are positive and want to monitor what will display in the Google search results when potential customers look for your location or look for a product that you sell.

-A bad or negative review can directly impact the user preference and influence on their decision whether to choose your product or go to the competition.
+A bad or negative number of reviews can directly impact the user’s confidence and influence their decision whether to choose your product or go to the competition.

 Ok, ok let’s get back to the serious stuff!